Boyd Holmes

 Just as the implementation of any new idea in the classroom does not originate from a place of perfection, stop-and-go will not start from a place of flawlessness.
 There will be a learning curve for both you and for the students.
 Think back to some of your best private lessons in college.
 The best ones were not where the teacher was engaged in the muscular arrangement of your embouchure or other physical aspects of playing.
 It was when the teacher was able to provide feedback of your performance in real time that drastically informed you in and you could take forward to future performances when the teacher wasn't there.
 That is the beauty – and necessity - of using a digital recorder to document your time teaching in front of your students.
 That digital data will be your after-hours teacher and, if you pay attention to it, you will observe unconscious behaviors that you need to modify or completely drop.

-As someone who has composed quite a bit of music, the stop-and-go technique is the closest thing to composing student behavior and engagement in the classroom that I've ever experienced.
+the stop-and-go technique is the closest thing to composing student behavior and engagement in the classroom that I've ever experienced.
 It's where I've been able to best orchestrate my forty-five minute segments of my 7.5 hour day and create educational dynamics, swells, tensions, releases, appropriate emotion, codas, and standing ovations the kids give themselves.

 We’ll wrap-up the case for implementing the stop-and-go technique in “The Ins-and-Outs of “Stop”s and “Go”s – Part Two - Love means Never Having To Say . . . “